About the course

 During the first year of the course you will be charged tuition and college fees at the MSc in Radiobiology fee rate.

-In each subsequent year, you will be charged fees at the DPhil in Oncology fee rate for that year of study.
-For an indication of costs, the table below shows the annual DPhil in Oncology tuition and college fees for the 2018-19 academic year.
+In each subsequent year, you will be charged course fees at the DPhil in Oncology fee rate for that year of study.
+For an indication of costs, the table below shows the annual DPhil in Oncology course fees for the 2019-20 academic year.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.